 Speaking of antioxidants, you can’t get much more healing done than with Vitamin A. This essential vitamin works in unison with Vitamin D and Vitamin E to boost your immune system and repair your gut barrier.

 Vitamin A also acts as a peacekeeper.
 It works to keep harmony between the microbes in your gut.
 In order to keep the peace, be sure to supplement Vitamin A with zinc and iron.
 Vitamin A uses these two minerals as a chauffeur as it moves throughout the body.

-Vitamin E is fat-soluble antioxidant.
-Therefore, it helps manage bad cholesterol levels that may lead to cardiovascular disease.
+Vitamin E is a fat-soluble antioxidant.
+Therefore, it helps manage bad cholesterol levels that clog up your gut health and may lead to cardiovascular disease.

 As we mentioned before, Vitamin E also works in repairing gut lining.
-It’s ability to rejuvenate cells is why this essential vitamin is found in a lot of burn and wound healing creams and oils.
+This action is essential for those who are looking for healing a Leaky Gut.
+The ability of Vitamin E to rejuvenate cells is why this essential vitamin is found in a lot of burn and wound healing creams and oils.